 If you are looking to get into the drone hobby, then you have come to the right place.
 I am sure you all know that there is no point in spending couple hundred bucks for your first drone because, as a beginner pilot, you don’t even know whether you will like it or not.
 Among other factors, this is probably the most important one.
-This is why we strongly recommend you choose a budget friendly drone.
+This is why we strongly recommend you choose a budget-friendly drone.
 Luckily, there is a whole heap of them on the market.
-The quadcopters “under $50” category is among the broadest ones out there.
-Another popular category is Drones Below $100.
-It’s sometimes really hard to say what’s the best drone under $50.
-This leads to quite a common problem – finding the best one for your needs.
-Well, if you happen to stumble upon that problem, just read through this list and I am sure you will get a much better picture.
-So, with this in mind, let’s jump straight to action.
+The drones under $50 category are among the broadest ones out there.

 Not seeing what you were looking for?
 Check out Best Drones Below $200 List.